Preparing for Deployment

 The PostgreSQL superuser (typically postgres) must have a valid password: During initial setup PrivX requires superuser permissions, for creating a PrivX database and a PrivX database user.

-• PrivX servers require access to the PostgreSQL database and the Redis server.
+• PrivX servers require access to the PostgreSQL database.

 For example with PostgreSQL on Unix, you will need to edit the pg_hba.conf, and insert entries similar to the following: